 The Conservancy has been working closely with the Parkside community to envision and deliver on improvements to the edge of West Fairmount Park, creating a sense of parks within a larger park.
 But the Parkside Edge is more than just swings, seats, benches and trashcans set in lush plantings; we recognize that Parkside Avenue itself is a barrier to entering the park.
-With this in mind, work continues through early 2018 to make Parkside safer for pedestrians by enhancing crossings that will also reduce vehicle speeds.
+With this in mind, work continues to make Parkside safer for pedestrians by enhancing crossings that will also reduce vehicle speeds.